 - Don’t hide from the disease.
 Huntington’s disease has ramifications for the sufferer and family members who must come to terms with the risk to themselves and their children.
-Coping with questions about the condition can be easier with professionals and peers’ support in your situation.
+Coping with questions about the disease can be easier with the support of professionals and peers in your situation.
 Ask your medical provider for a list of resources in your area, or find help online.

 Huntington’s Disease Brain Science

 Although scientists at least partially understand how genetic mutations trigger the development of Huntington’s disease, a thorough understanding of how the huntingtin protein affects the brain remains elusive.
 Research projects aim to figure out the biochemical and neurological mechanisms at play in both normal brains and the brains of Huntington’s disease patients.

 Active areas of research include: